Alan Mannus: St Johnstone

 Ahead of the 2016–17 season, Mannus was continuing to face competition from Zander Clark over the first choice goalkeeper role.
 He started two times in the Scottish League Cup group stage that saw St Johnstone through to the next round.
 Mannus helped the Saints beat Hearts 3–2 in the last 16 of the Scottish League Cup to go through to the next round.
 His performance against Celtic and Inverness Caledonian Thistle was praised despite losing both matches.
 However, he suffered an illness that led to him place on the substitute bench, with Zander Clark took over his duties as the club's first choice goalkeeper role for most of the season.
 Mannus appeared once for the rest of the 2016, starting the match, in a 4–2 loss against Ross County on 19 November 2016.
 He returned on 18 March 2017, making his first appearance since November, coming on as a second–half substitute for an injured Zander Clark, in a 2–1 win against Motherwell.
 Following this, Mannus regained his place as St Johnstone's first choice goalkeeper role for the rest of the season.
 On 29 April 2017, he made his 200th appearance for the Saints, in a 2–0 win against Aberdeen.
 His contributions saw the club qualify for the UEFA Europa League next season.
 At the end of the 2016–17 season, Mannus made seventeen appearances in all competitions.
 Following this, he signed a one–year contract extension with St Johnstone.

 The 2017–18 season saw Mannus continuing to compete with Zander Clark over the first–choice goalkeeper role.
 He became a first–choice goalkeeper for the first ten league matches of the season.
 However, Mannus' form soon dipped, as St Johnstone's results have been poor.
 As a result, he was dropped to the substitute bench in favour of Zander Clark.
 Mannus returned on 29 January 2018, starting the whole game, in a 4–0 win against Albion Rovers in the fourth round of the Scottish Cup.
 Following this, he regained his first choice goalkeeper role for most of the second half of the season.
 In a match against Rangers on 27 February 2018, Mannus gave away a penalty in the 12th minute and was booked in the 12th minute, which was successfully converted by James Tavernier, as the Saints went on to lose 4–1.
 After the match, he criticised referee Steven McLean, stating that the decision to give away a penalty was a wrong call.
 On 17 April 2018, St Johnstone announced that Mannus would leave the club when his contract expires at the end of the 2017–18 season.
-After being dropped to the substitute bench in late–April, he made his last appearance for the club as captain against Ross County on the last game of the season, as the match ended in a 1–1 draw.
+After being dropped to the substitute bench in late–April, he made his last appearance for the club as captain against Ross County in the last game of the season, as the match ended in a 1–1 draw.
 At the end of the 2017–18 season, Mannus made twenty–five appearances in all competitions.